-These zucchini fritters are light and crispy, never soggy or heavy!
-Made with zucchini or summer squash, feta cheese, green onions, and dill, they make a great starter, side dish, or vegetarian entree!
+These Greek-style zucchini fritters are light and crispy, and packed with flavor.
+Made with grated zucchini, feta cheese, and fresh dill, topped with tzatziki, they make a great appetizer, side dish, or vegetarian entree.
+Gluten-free adaptable, video.

 zucchini fritters stacked on plate topped with tzatziki sauce and fresh dill.